Meat pie: History

 This pastry became a common dish in medieval times, and by the 14th century, came to be called a "pye" or "pie".
 Between 1387 and 1400, Geoffrey Chaucer wrote, in The Canterbury Tales, of a cook who "koude rooste, and sethe, and broille, and frye / Máken mortreux, and wel bake a pye".
 The etymology of the word is unknown, but may be related to the magpie (also called "pie"), perhaps because both were spotted, or because the bird collects miscellaneous articles, and almost anything can be wrapped in pastry and cooked.

-The French and Italians specialized in redefining the pastry of the pie, making it flakier and tastier by new methods of adding butter, rolling, and folding the dough.
-In 1440, the Paris pastry guild was recognized and started to expand their product—and so something like the modern day crust began to be used.
+The French and Italians specialized in redefining the pastry of the pie, making it flakier and changing the taste through new methods of adding butter, rolling, and folding the dough.
+In 1440, the Paris pastry guild was recognized and started to expand their products—and so something like the modern day crust began to be used.

 Pies were not popular in the United States until the 1800s, and today most pies in the United States are meatless and sweet, except for pot pie.
 In Canada, on the other hand, both English and French meat pie traditions have persisted, notably the iconic tourtière of French Canada.